Save form data

 registrants and by entering on the name you will have a new storage in your environment.
 Connect the Mutations out-pin from the

-ui: validate form block to the Mutations in-pin from the
+ui: get form data block to the Mutations in-pin from the

 storage: create document block to bring the form data to the storage.